The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Best peeping period: Third week of September through the first week of October

-Route finding: If you’re feeling fit, go ahead and ride up CR 12 from town.
-Otherwise, park at the junction between CR 12 and Forest Service Road 826/Lake Irwin Road.
+Route finding: Park at the junction between CR 12 and Forest Service Road 826/Lake Irwin Road.
 Set out toward the Lake Irwin Campground and continue bearing left until you see the sign marking the Dyke Trail.
 You’ll start in the aspens, cross a couple creeks, and tackle a few technical areas.
 Keep your eyes peeled for old carvings in the bark made more than 100 years ago by Basque sheepherders.
-Then, it’s time to climb as the trail rises up and over the Dyke.
-Don’t worry: The lung-busting ascent is worth the golden vistas out to the Upper Dyke and the Ruby Range, not to mention the ripping descent below a canopy of aspens.
+Then, it’s time to climb.
+Don’t worry: The golden vistas out to the Upper Dyke and the Ruby Range, not to mention the ripping descent below a canopy of aspens, are worth the lung-busting ascent.
 You can then follow Horse Ranch Park over to CR 12, which will take you back to your car.

 Stay: Post up at the historic Elk Mountain Lodge for the night.
 Owners Mike and Amy Nolan are both avid riders who will happily share favorite spots, if you’re up for ride number two.